Sure, they can help you get college credit and make your transcript more impressive. But are AP tests hard?

 Source: College Board.
 For language rates, "Total" includes all students, while "Standard" includes only those students who didn't indicate they speak this language at home or spent more than four weeks studying it abroad.

-Also notice that exams with some of the lowest passing rates, like Environmental Science and Government, are ones many students say are the easiest.
-They have lower passing rates because younger high school students who are less prepared for AP exams in general take these classes, but also because students simply underestimate them and don’t study enough.
+Also notice that exams with some of the lowest passing rates, like Environmental Science and Human Geography, are ones many students say are the easiest.
+They have lower passing rates because younger high school students who are less prepared for AP exams often take these classes, but also because students simply underestimate them and don’t study enough.
+So they can be easier to pass, but you have to be prepared to study and not expect to pass without some hard work.

-However, this also suggests that these tests can trickier than others to get a 5 on, even if passing with a 3 isn’t as difficult.
-If you are studying for a test with a particularly low 5 rate, make sure to do plenty of multiple choice and free-response practice if you want that top score.
+If you are studying for a test with a particularly low pass rate or 5 rate, make sure to do plenty of multiple-choice and free-response practice if you want that top score.
 Also consult our scoring guide to learn how to come up with a target raw score while practicing.

 On the other hand, if there is a subject you have always struggled in, the AP exam will likely be hard, even if it seems like a lot of students are able to pass it every year.